signebedi/signebedi.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a software engineer, classicist, and social scientist academically interested in crisis, caste, institutions, and executive prerogative.
-I also have a narrow-ish academic focus on the Roman late-republic and later Caesar-biography.
-I have an interest in literature, especially metrical composition and science fiction.
-I am a Red Hat Certified System Administrator with about fifteen years experience managing Unix systems, developing software, and analyzing data.
-I enjoy building [interfaces](https://www.ibm.com/topics/api), between technical systems, between different epistemic domains, and between the practical and the theoretical.
+I am a software engineer, classicist, and social scientist academically interested in crisis, caste, and institutions.
+I have an additional, narrow-ish academic focus on the Roman late-republic and later Caesar-biography, especially as these topics relate to institutions, ideology, and elites.
+I enjoy reading and writing literature, especially poetry and science fiction.
+I am a RedHat Certified System Administrator with about fifteen years experience managing Unix systems, developing software, and analyzing data.
+I dabble in abstraction and enjoy building cross-disciplinary interfaces.

 <!-- I am motivated by the conviction that the sum of life is more than the mundane makes it seem.  -->